lindenb/jvarkit/docs/BamToSql.md

       Output file.
 Optional .
 Default: stdout
   * -R, --reference
       Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict -r, --region
-    -r, --region
       An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend" or